larebskhan/MRDPagesTest/em-mrd-form.md

     <br> &nbsp;&nbsp;&nbsp;&nbsp; N: No case
     <br> &nbsp;&nbsp;&nbsp;&nbsp;
      Ex.
 LUL = Lower Case, Upper Case, Lower Case
-<br> *Bolded values are not to be written verbatim: Change value depending on previous naming conventions
+<br> *Any values surrounded by @ signs and in all caps are not to be written verbatim: Change the value depending on previous naming conventions.
+<br> Ex:  @SECTIONIDENTIFIER@ + “Input_1” can be written as addRiskInput_1
 <br> *Please see MRD Form files for more detailed commentary
 </div>